M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Structure/Modules/index.md

 ## ShellUI

 `ShellUI` modules are bound to the M-Files Shell component.
 Each shell window or Windows common dialog runs its own insance of the module.
-The lifetime of modules instantiated by the ShellUI module (e.g. the `ShellFrame`) may be shorter.  `ShellUI` modules:
+The lifetime of modules instantiated by the ShellUI module (e.g. the `ShellFrame`) may be shorter.
+These modules:

   * Are executed as the current Windows user and can only access system resources that the current Windows user can access.
   * Can access the M-Files Shell interface.